 Research in Action

-- Read more for our monthly roundup of newsworthy articles in the arena of child injury prevention.
+- Read more for our monthly roundup of newsworthy articles in child injury prevention.

-- In today's post, we highlight recent CIRP publications since December 2018.
+- In today's post, we highlight recent peer-reviewed publications from CIRP researchers since October 2019.